Momosimo/momosimo.github.io/README.md

 ## Using this repository

-To run the site locally, check out the `develop` branch and run `npm install` then `npm start`.
+To run the site locally, checkout the `main` branch and run `npm install` then `npm start`.

-To compile the site, check out `develop` then run `npm run build`.
+To compile the site, cd `site_compiler` then run `npm run build`.

-Copy the contents of `dist` into the `main` branch to deploy the website.
+Copy the contents of `dist` into the root dir to deploy the website.

 ## Questions?
 Comments?
 Concerns?